AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/content-fragments/content-fragments.md

 >[!NOTE]
 >
 >O AEM também oferece suporte à tradução do conteúdo do fragmento.
-Consulte Criar projetos de tradução para fragmentos de conteúdo para obter mais informações.

 <!--
 >[!NOTE]